nagarajgn01/nlp-spam-classifier/README.md

 # svc-spam-classifier
-Support vector machines (SVMs) to build a spam classifier
+**Problem Statement:** Support vector machines (SVMs) with Gaussian Kernel to build a spam classifier.
+As part of natural language (text) processing, we have used removal of stop words, word stemming, word stripping and custom normalizing